hogbergmarkus/4-paws/README.md

 ### Images

-All images, except the footprints image, were downloaded from [Pexels.com](https://www.pexels.com/).
+Images, except the footprints image, were downloaded from [Pexels.com](https://www.pexels.com/) and [pixabay.com](https://pixabay.com/), all images credited in the credits section.

 The footprints image was created by me using the Bing chat AI [Bing.com](https://www.bing.com/).